wrf/pdbcolor/README.md

 ### Instructions for multiple proteins ###
 For cases of heteromultimers, multiple alignments can be used.
 An alignment *may be given for each protein* in the PDB file, though if a PDB file contains multiple other proteins without alignments, or heteroatoms like metals, ligands, DNA, etc., all of these will be colored the "null" color.

 The instructions above are used, but instead multiple alignments and sequence names are given for the `-a` and `-s` options in step 2.
 Here an [alignment](https://bitbucket.org/molpalmuc/sponge-oxygen) is used from [Mills et al 2018](https://elifesciences.org/articles/31176) to plot site identity information onto the [structure of the heterodimer](http://www.rcsb.org/structure/4ZPR) of two mouse helix-loop-helix transcription factors, [HIF1A](http://www.uniprot.org/uniprot/Q61221) and [ARNT](http://www.uniprot.org/uniprot/P53762).
+The same alignment may be given multiple times as long as the sequences are found, otherwise several different alignments could be used, say for protein subfamilies or individual clades.

 `pdb_site_identity.py -a all_hif1.aln all_hif1.aln -s HIF1A_MOUSE ARNT_MOUSE -p 4zpr.pdb > 4zpr_w_id.pdb`

-In the PyMOL console, run the commands:
+In the PyMOL console, run `color_by_identity.py` script.
+Then, up to 4 different chains can receive unique color schemes of grayscales to red, green, blue, or yellow, with the `bychain=True` option.

 `run color_by_identity.py`